-There are some cases, such as a very wet, pooped, or leaking diaper that necessitates changing it first; otherwise, it’s really up to the situation.
+There are some cases, such as a very wet, soiled, or leaking diaper that means you should change first; otherwise, it really depends on the situation.
 If you want your baby to fall asleep after feeding – especially if it’s the middle of the night – you should change their diaper first or try a feeding sandwich so they are relaxed and ready for sleep.

 Read on to learn more about different situations where you might feed or change a diaper first.

-Should you change baby’s diaper before or after feeding?
+Should you change your baby’s diaper before or after feeding?

 There are of course situations where an immediate diaper change is necessary.
 If a diaper is full, or your baby has a blow out then of course you would change it before feeding them.

 Another situation where a diaper change may need to be first is if your baby has sensitive skin.
 Diaper changes were done always first to prevent irritation.

 Should I change the baby’s diaper after every feeding?

 With a newborn, you will most likely change your baby at every feeding but an older infant will need less frequent diaper changes.
 This means that as your baby ages, they will not need a change at every feeding.

 In the newborn days, your baby will usually need a diaper change every two to three hours.
 This will change as your baby gets older since as they get older and their digestive systems mature, babies will start pooping and peeing less often.

 To be on the safe side, I would check the diaper before feeding and then after to see if a change was needed.
 You will also learn your baby’s patterns and will be able to predict more accurately when they’ll need that change.